GaelleChar/ZombieRun/README.md

 # ZombieRun
-connecting my game: Zombie Run to github
+connecting my game: Zombie Run to github <br/>
+Going to continue working on this over the summer, see you then